-MATH FACTS: We have started our fact fluency check ups.
-Students are beginning to "Sail Through the Facts" as they work to master their addition and subtraction facts through 20.
-Students will be given a check up every Tuesday and Friday (as long as the schedule allows) to help them progress and ensure mastery.
+MATH FACTS: Students are "Sailing Through the Facts" as they work to master their addition and subtraction facts through 20.
+Students are given a check up every Tuesday and Friday (as long as the schedule allows) to help them progress and ensure mastery.
 How can YOU HELP?
 PLEASE have your student log on to Xtra Math nightly.
 Your child should spend 10 minutes max.
 You may also practice their fact triangles with them at home if you notice that their progress on Xtra Math is weak.
 YOU CAN LEARN MORE by clicking on the "MATH" tab at the top of this page.
 THANK YOU IN ADVANCE FOR YOUR SUPPORT.

 Did You Know?

 We always appreciate donations for our classroom treasure box.
 THANK YOU!

 PLEASE check your child's agenda book each evening and initial the page for that day.